Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 What is a Chart of Accounts (and why it matters)?

 Your Chart of Accounts is the master list of categories your business uses to record every transaction.
-It’s the foundation of your general ledger, and it determines how your numbers roll up into your financial statements.
+It’s the foundation of your general ledger, holding the company’s financial accounts and all the financial accounts used for reporting, and it determines how your numbers roll up into your financial statements.
+That makes these accounts important because this is the primary structure behind reporting, and a well-structured chart of accounts simplifies financial reporting.

-At a high level, every COA fits into five core account types:
+At a high level, every COA fits into five core account types, and those accounts should be organized to align with financial statements for clarity:

 • Equity: the owner’s stake